-Neighborhoods of Central Seattle
+Neighborhoods of Downtown Seattle

 Just south of Downtown, the International District is known as the cultural region of Central Seattle.
 It was formerly known as Chinatown and remains a hub for the Asian American community.
-Take a guide tour and learn about the areas rich history.
+Take a guided tour and learn about the areas rich history.